 Many people put money into their TFSAs for investing because it saves them the cost of paying taxes on the interest earned.

 You can use your TFSA to hold your savings, term deposits, mutual funds, stocks, bonds, and exchange-traded funds.
-If you’re uncertain about what type of investment to choose, it’s the perfect time to complete a Money Chat with our Investment Team.
+If you’re uncertain about what type of investment to choose, it’s the perfect time to boa book an appointment with our Investment Team.

 To simplify investing, you can set up a scheduled transfer called a pre-authorized credit (PAC) to your TFSA.
 You pick the amount, the date, and where the money comes from.
 Easy.

 With RRSPs, you can only contribute a percentage of your earned income.
 A TFSA gives you the breathing room to put more money aside for retirement.
 For people who have defined benefit pensions (a pension or retirement savings plan that both an individual and their employer contribute money into), a TFSA can be a great way to supplement retirement income.

 As mentioned above, one of the features of a TFSA is that unused contribution room can be carried forward to future years.
 Another feature is that if you withdraw funds, you don’t lose the contribution room forever; you can re-contribute the next fiscal year.
 This is a big contrast to an RRSP, where you lose the contribution room once the funds are withdrawn.
 With a TFSA, you’re able to recontribute 100% of the funds that you’ve withdrawn, even if that amount included some interest or investment returns.
 You just have to wait until the following calendar year to recontribute.

 For example, imagine in 2021 you invested $1000 into your TFSA, earned $100 in interest and withdrew the full amount ($1100).
 In 2022, you’d be able to re-contribute $1100, plus any unused contribution room carried over through the years.